ST10339549/ST10339549_PROG7312_POE_P1/README.md

 - Custom data structures (no built-in generic collections) powering repositories and storage.
 - Layered architecture (Domain, Application, Infrastructure, Presentation) using interfaces and dependency injection in Program.cs.

+## 🎥 YouTube Demo

+Here is a link to the Demo of the application done on YouTube: https://youtu.be/8cFkDTEG0O8.

+Note: This video is set to unlisted so anyone with the link can view the demo.

 ## 🧠 Architecture Overview

 - **Domain** – Entities and core rules (Issue, Categories).